2raptor/read-euler/README.md

 # read-euler
-A project to work on https://projecteuler.net challenges
+A project to work on https://projecteuler.net challenges.